What you have when a class has more than one direct superclass.

 s see "sets" when we see multiple inheritance.
 Multiple inheritance is an oxymoron IMO because if you have multiple parents, then it is not really a true hierarchy any more.
 It is my belief that LimitsOfHierarchies

-will eventually lead to sets, which will lead to relational-like technology.
+will eventually lead to sets as real-world complexity creeps into a project/system, which will lead to relational-like technology.
 Perhaps this is an AllRoadsLeadToRome

 Yes, classes are sets of functions.
 How is that comparable to relational where there are sets of data?

 Classes are sets of objects, not sets of functions.
 MultipleInheritance

 reflects the fact that sets may intersect, and is often an ugly kludge.